 Here are some of the best-located hotels in Tromso city center:

-- Clarion hotels are among the best-located in town: Clarion Collection Hotel With, Clarion Collection Hotel Aurora, and Clarion Hotel The Edge.
-Some of them include breakfast and dinner in the rates, which is often an amazing deal compared to other accommodations nearby.
+- Clarion hotels are among the best-located and best-value in town: Clarion Collection Hotel With, Clarion Collection Hotel Aurora, and Clarion Hotel The Edge.
+They all include breakfast and the first two also include dinner in the rates, which means that you often get an amazing deal compared to other accommodations nearby.

-- Scandic Ishavshotel has the most beautiful location in Tromso.
+- Scandic Ishavshotel offers the most beautiful views in Tromso.
 If you can afford it, book a sea view room.
-In the winter, you may even get lucky and see auroras from your room.
+In the winter, you may get lucky and see auroras from your room!

 - Radisson Blu Hotel Tromsø is one of the most popular upper-mid-budget choices in the heart of the city center.

-- Quality Hotel Saga – great price/quality ratio on a somewhat lower budget.
+- Quality Hotel Saga – great price/quality ratio on a bit lower budget in the center.

-Our experience: On this winter visit in Tromso, I stayed at Thon Hotel Polar.
+My experience: On this winter visit in Tromso, I stayed at Thon Hotel Polar.
 It’s a simple modern hotel that is a bit further away from the harbor, but still very close to everything.
+Very good breakfast is included.

 Practical information for visiting Tromso in winter